hackclub/hackpad/hackpads/MacroBed/readme.md

 > This macropad used a ESP32-S3-WROOM instead of a XIAO RP2040

-> This macropad also slightly exceeds the 20$ Budget: 26$ total
+> This macropad exceeds the $20 budget by $6, for a total of $26.
+But this design also doesn't need an expensive XIAO RP2040, so maybe it cancels out?

-This macropad features:
+Features:

 - An ESP32S3 for WiFi and BLE
 - An integrated 400mAh Lipo + charger circuit